Moray FLOW-Park

 What is a FLOW-Park?

-Developed by OSG, and recognised as a global industry first, the Moray FLOW-Park aims to provide temporary safe anchorage (wet storage), for FLOW assets – namely the foundation base units – thus optimising risk management and logistics during the assembly, wind turbine generation (WTG) integration and deployment process.
+Developed by OSG, and recognised as a global industry first, the Moray FLOW-Park aims to provide temporary wet storage for FLOW assets – namely the foundation base units – thus optimising risk management and logistics during the wider logistics processes of assembly, wind turbine generation (WTG) integration and deployment.

 The Moray Firth was selected as the UK’s first FLOW-Park location after an extensive 3-year process of surveys, technical assessments and industry interaction, including with the Scottish Government, industry regulators, ports and wind farm developers.

-The Exclusivity Agreement provides a framework to allow OSG and its Scottish-registered subsidiary, FLOW-Park Investment Ltd, to continue to assess the long-term suitability of the location and progress the development of the proposed FLOW-Park.
+The Exclusivity Agreement from Crown Estate Scotland provides a framework to allow OSG and its Scottish-registered subsidiary, FLOW-Park Investment Ltd, to continue to assess the long-term suitability of the location and progress the development of the proposed FLOW-Park.

 Local Value

-The Moray FLOW-Park is a local development that is fully committed to maximising long-term local value and ensuring that Scottish communities receive tangible benefits from the floating wind opportunity off Scotland’s coastline.
+The Moray FLOW-Park is a local development that is fully committed to maximising long-term local value and ensuring that local communities receive tangible benefits from the floating wind opportunity off their coastline.

 Development Outline